decentralized-identity/presentation-exchange/spec/spec.md

-[[ref:Submission Requirement Rules]] are used within [[ref:Submission Requirement Objects]] to describe the specific combinatorial rules that must be applied to submit a particular subset of reqested inputs.
+[[ref:Submission Requirement Rules]] are used within [[ref:Submission Requirement Objects]] to describe the specific combinatorial rules that must be applied to submit a particular subset of requested inputs.
 The specified [[ref:Submission Requirement Rule]] determines the behavior of the corresponding `from` or `from_nested` property, as described below.
 A conformant implementation ****MUST**** support the following rules: